ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 If you generated your multiworld locally, you might also want to host a server locally.
 Just run `ArchipelagoServer.exe` and select the .zip file you generated in your `output` folder when it prompts you to.
 The server will start running.
 Just like when working with the website, follow your game's guide on joining a multiworld to start playing.
 - Some players might still need additional files to play.
-These files can be found inside the .zip you generated.
+Sometimes, these files can be found inside the .zip you generated.
 Simply extract the files and distribute them to the players that need them.
 - Many games need you to type in an IP address and a port number in the format `ip.address:#####`.
 Those are properties of the server.
 For servers hosted locally, read the first few lines of text in your server carefully.
 The line that says `Hosting game at` contains both the IP address and the port number for your server.
+  - Exception: if you are playing a game on the same computer that hosts your server, you may type `localhost` instead of the server's IP address.